Agnes of Poitou: Regency

 After her husband's death on 5 October 1056, Empress Agnes served as regent on behalf of her young son Henry IV.
 Henry III had secured the election of his son as King of the Romans on his deathbed.
-Agnes, aided by Hugh of Cluny and Pope Victor II, also bishop of Eichstätt, tried to continue her husband's politics and to reinforce the rule of the Salian dynasty.
-However, despite being related to kings of Italy and Burgundy, she was a controversial leader.
-The loss of ancestral lands later weakened her son's position tremendously.
+Aided by Abbott Hugh of Cluny and Pope Victor II, also bishop of Eichstätt, Agnes tried to continue her husband's politics and to strengthen the rule of the Salian dynasty.
+However, despite being related to kings of Italy and Burgundy, she gained little respect as a leader.
+The loss of some of her family's ancestral lands later weakened her son's position tremendously.

-After Henry's death, Agnes was stuck in a difficult position between secular and religious powers.
-She had support from her retinue and gifts she brought from France, and she wanted to follow the example of Empress Adelheid.
+After Henry's death, Agnes was placed in a difficult position between secular and religious powers.
+She had support from her retinue and territories she had brought from France upon her marriage, and she wanted to follow the example of Empress Adelheid.
 She was however more restricted than the Ottonian queen-empresses.

-In order to forge alliances, she gave away three German duchies: already on Christmas 1056, the Ezzonid scion Conrad III, a nephew of Count palatine Ezzo of Lotharingia, received the Duchy of Carinthia.
+To win allies, she gave away three German duchies: already on Christmas 1056, the Ezzonid scion Conrad III, a nephew of Count palatine Ezzo of Lotharingia, received the Duchy of Carinthia.
 The next year she enfeoffed Rudolf of Rheinfelden with Swabia, appointed him administrator of Burgundy and offered him the hand of her daughter Matilda.
-According to the medieval chronicler Frutolf of Michelsberg, Rudolf had possibly abducted her and extorted the betrothment.
-However, the late Henry III had promised the Swabian duchy to Berthold of Zähringen, who in turn had to be compensated with Carinthia upon Conrad's death in 1061.
+According to the medieval chronicler Frutolf of Michelsberg, Rudolf had possibly abducted Matilda and extorted the betrothal.
+However, Agnes' late husband had promised the Swabian duchy to Berthold of Zähringen, who in turn had to be compensated with Carinthia upon Conrad's death in 1061.

 At the same time, while German forces interfered in the fratricidal struggle of King Andrew I and Béla I of Hungary, Agnes ceded the Duchy of Bavaria to Count Otto of Nordheim.
 He reached a settlement with Hungary by enforcing the coronation of Andrew's son Solomon but later became a bitter rival of her son Henry IV.

-Though initially a follower of the Cluniac Reforms, Agnes opposed the contemporary papal reform movement, and took the side of Italian dissidents who did as well.
-Things had worsened after the death of Pope Victor II in 1057: his successor Stephen IX, who was unable to take actual possession of Rome due to the Roman aristocracy's election of an antipope, Benedict X, sent Hildebrand of Sovana and Anselm of Lucca (respectively, the future Popes Gregory VII and Alexander II) to Germany to obtain recognition from dowager empress Agnes in her role as regent.
+Though initially a follower of the Cluniac Reforms, Agnes opposed the contemporary papal reform movement, and took the side of Italian anti-reform party.
+Things had worsened after the death of Pope Victor II in 1057: his successor Stephen IX was unable to take actual possession of Rome due to the Roman aristocracy's election of antipope Benedict X, and Stephen sent Anselm of Lucca (future Pope Alexander II) and Hildebrand of Sovana (future Pope Gregory VII) to Germany to obtain the support of Agnes as regent.